 Common use of Default by the Seller Clause in Contracts

 Default by the Seller.
-If the Seller or MI shall have made any representation or warranty herein which shall be untrue in any material respect when made or updated as herein provided, or if the Seller or MI shall fail to perform any of the material covenants and agreements contained herein and such condition or failure continues for a period of ten (10) days (or such additional period as may be reasonably required to effectuate a cure of the same) after notice thereof from the Purchaser, the Purchaser may terminate this Agreement with respect to the affected Property and Seller shall reimburse to Purchaser the Purchaser's expenses incurred in respect of such affected Property, not to exceed $30,000 (and direct Escrow Agent to refund to Purchaser the portion of the Deposit allocable to the affected Property as provided in Section 10.3), and/or the Purchaser may pursue any and all remedies available to it at law or in equity, including, but not limited to, a suit for specific performance or other equitable relief; provided, however, that, (x) in no event shall the Seller or MI be liable for (and Purchaser hereby agrees that it will not commence or prosecute any action for) consequential or punitive or exemplary damages and (y) in no event shall the aggregate liability of the Seller or MI under this Agreement exceed an amount equal to Two Million Three Hundred Ninety-One Thousand Nine Hundred Fifty Dollars ($2,391,950) plus the reasonable attorneys' fees and expenses incurred by Purchaser in enforcing the Agreement against Seller and/or MI in respect of Seller's or MI's default.
+If the Seller or MI shall have made any representation or warranty herein which shall be untrue in any material respect when made or updated as herein provided, or if the Seller or MI shall fail to perform any of the material covenants and agreements contained herein and such condition or failure continues for a period of ten (10) days (or such additional period as may be reasonably required to effectuate a cure of the same) after notice thereof from the Purchaser, the Purchaser may terminate this Agreement with respect to the affected Property and Seller shall reimburse to Purchaser the Purchaser's expenses incurred in respect of the such affected Property, not to exceed $30,000 (and direct Escrow Agent to refund to Purchaser the portion of the Deposit allocable to the affected Property as provided in Section 10.3), and/or the Purchaser may pursue any and all remedies available to it at law or in equity, including, but not limited to, a suit for specific performance or other equitable relief; provided, however, that in such event that, (x) neither in no event shall the Seller nor or MI shall be liable for (and Purchaser hereby agrees that it will not commence or prosecute any action for) consequential or punitive or exemplary damages and (y) in no event shall the aggregate liability of the Seller or MI under this Agreement shall not exceed an amount equal to Two Million Three Hundred Ninety-One Thousand Nine Hundred Thousand Fifty Dollars ($100,0002,391,950) plus the reasonable attorneys' fees and expenses incurred by Purchaser in enforcing the Agreement against Seller and/or MI in respect of Seller's or MI's default.
 It is understood and agreed that for purposes of this Section 10.1, if a default results from a false representation or warranty, such default shall be deemed cured if the events, conditions, acts or omissions giving rise to the falsehood are cured within the applicable cure period even though, as a technical matter, such representation or warranty was false as of the date actually made.

 Appears in 2 contracts